scipy-conference/scipy_proceedings/papers/yu_feng/paper.rst

 Before launching the user application, the bundles built in the previous step shall be delivered to the computing nodes.
 We provide a tool that broadcasts bundles to the computing nodes.
-On Cray systems, we make use of the memory file system mounted at \url{/dev/shm}.
-On a system with local scratch, \url{/tmp}
-may be used as well, although this has not been tested.
+On Cray systems, we make use of the memory file system mounted at ``/dev/shm``.
+On a system with local scratch, ``/tmp`` may be used as well, although this has not been tested.

 We use the broadcast function of MPI for the delivery.
 The tool first elects one rank per node to receive and deploy the bundles to a local storage space.
-The bundle is then uncompressed with the standard \url{tar} command by the elected rank per computing node.
+The bundle is then uncompressed by the elected rank per computing node.

 The new files are marked globally writable.
 Therefore, even if some of the files are not properly purged from a node, they can be overwritten by a